Vincenzo Ciampi

-Vincenzo Ciampi (born 12 December 1967 in Avellino) is an Italian politician.
+Vincenzo Ciampi (born 12 December 1967) is an Italian politician.

 He is a member of the Five Star Movement and ran for Mayor of Avellino in the 2018 local elections.
 In the first round, he came second with 20.23% of the votes, after centre-left candidate Nello Pizza.
 In the runoff, he defeated Pizza with 59.54% of the vote.
 However, in the first round, the M5S list supporting him only received 14.2% of votes, while the lists supporting Pizza received 53.26% of votes, thus he did not have a majority on the city council, leading to an anatra zoppa situation.
 He served from July to November 2018.
 He resigned after a motion of no confidence and the office was held by a Special Commissioner appointed on 27 November 2018 until 2019 new elections.

 On 13 October 2020, Ciampi was elected member of the Regional Council of Campania.